hougaard/albuild-opensource/README.md

 # ALBuild

-ALBuild is a tool for building AL applications in both pipeline and non-pipeline environments.
+ALBuild is an open-source tool for building AL applications in both pipeline and non-pipeline environments.
 It maintains a database of translations.

 ALBuild supports the following types of operations:

 * GIT operations
 * File Copy operations
 * Deploy app to Docker container with Basic authentication
-* Deploy app to Business Central SaaS with service 2 service OAuth authentiation
+* Deploy app to Business Central SaaS with service 2 service OAuth authentication
 * Download Symbols from Docker container
 * Download Symbols from SaaS sandbox
 * PowerShell operations